gitpod-io/website/src/routes/docs/quickstart/svelte.md

 # Svelte Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [SvelteJS](https://github.com/gitpod-io/sveltejs-template) example.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [SvelteJS](https://github.com/gitpod-io/template-sveltejs) template.

 The following guide will: